bcornille/fusion-io/README.md

        3) intel/17.0/64/17.0.5.239

    * If compiling on cori:
-     Before compiling do 'module unload darshan' and 'module load texlive'.
+     Before compiling do `module unload darshan` and `module load texlive`.
      Furthermore, load an anaconda module based on Python 3.